JamiaEMJMD/Optimization-with-CPLEX/README.md

-# Optimization-with-CPLEX
+# Case studies of Production Planning and Job Scheduling Problems using CPLEX
-The "Optimization-with-CPLEX" GitHub repository is a collection of optimization problems solved using the CPLEX optimization toolbox.
+This GitHub repository is a collection of optimization problems solved using the CPLEX optimization toolbox.
 The repository contains examples of linear programming problems, production planning problems, and job scheduling problems.

 In Assignment-1 ,I have solved the following problem: